Last updated on .

 Exploring Tarlabaşı

 To really understand the neighborhood, it’s worth taking the time to explore Tarlabaşı.
-There isn’t anything touristic, but just walking through the streets will give visitors a good understanding of life in the area, its history, and its future.
+There’s very little touristic value other than a few landmarks, but just walking through the streets will give visitors a good understanding of life in the area, its history, and its future.

 Tarlabaşı

-First of all, many of the buildings in Tarlabaşı are similar to what you would find on Istiklal Street.
+First of all, many of the buildings in Tarlabaşı are similar to what you would find on the side streets and alleys off Istiklal Street.
 They’re of solid stone construction and designed by Greek, Armenian, and Levantine architects.

 Colorful homes in Tarlabaşı, Istanbul, Turkey